Housing Lottery General Info

 DMC Huntington Studio (3rd Fl, Design and Media Center)

 HOUSING AND MEAL PLAN COSTS

-All contracts are for the full academic year (September 2016 to May 2017).
+All contracts are for the full academic year (September 2017 to May 2018).
 Unfortunately, we are not able to offer housing for just one semester.
-Students who are not going to be here for the full year should pursue off-campus housing options.

 Please review the cancellation policy carefully.
 All students who receive housing will be responsible for the deadlines and conditions listed in this schedule.
 If you have any questions regarding this policy, please contact the Office of Housing and Residence Life at firstname.lastname@example.org or (617) 879 - 7750.

-If you have a disability or condition that requires special living arrangements or special consideration for on-campus housing, you must submit a medical request to the Department of Civil Rights Compliance and Diversity by 5:00 p.m. on Wednesday, February 17, 2016.
-A response to all requests will be communicated through MassArt email on Thursday, February 25, 2016.
+If you have a disability or condition that requires special living arrangements or special consideration for on-campus housing, you must submit a medical request to the Associate Dean, Academic Resource Center, by 5:00 p.m. on Wednesday, February 15, 2017.
+A response to all requests will be communicated through MassArt email on Friday, February 24, 2017.
 Please see the medical request page for more information.